saif-karnawi/LaunchPad-Challenge/README.md

 Please give specific examples where possible, but do not implement an entire DRUBER clone!

 ## Answer
-What I would do is highly dependent on what our code looks like so far and the tech stack we are working with.
+What I would do is dependent on what our code looks like so far and the tech stack we are working with.
 For example, if our website is a react web app and we are using semantic-ui-react, simply adding:
 ```<meta name="viewport" content="width=device-width, initial-scale=1">' ``` to the CSS file
 might solve the problem.
 The same thing could work if we are working with bootstrap.